 Defining Material Properties of New Material in ANSYS

-To add material properties while creating new materials in ANSYS, you need to just drag a material property to the ‘Property’ tab as shown by the red arrow from the Toolbox region in the red box above.
+To add material properties while creating new materials in this software, you need to just drag a material property to the ‘Property’ tab as shown by the red arrow from the Toolbox region in the red box above.
 Also, untick the ‘Filter Engineering Data’ that filters lots of material properties that you can not see in the Toolbox.

 For example, we added a Density property to our new material.
-Then you just input your value as shown by the red box then select your unit for your new material property as shown in the red arrow in ANSYS®.
+Then you just input your value as shown by the red box then select your unit for your new material property as shown in the red arrow in ANSYS.

 Saving the New Material